 E2E methods alleviate some of the deficiencies of their cascade counterparts such as system complexity, error propagation, latency, loss of paralinguistic information and other discrepancies between spoken and written language.
 However, they suffer from a data scarcity problem---collecting enough spoken dialogue data for training a well-performing spoken DST model from scratch is a laborious and expensive undertaking.

-A recent E2E method~\cite{sedlacek25_interspeech}---which we take as a baseline in this work---tackles the data scarcity problem by using a connector module to link a pretrained speech encoder and a pretrained large language model (LLM) in order to combine the former's robust speech modeling ability with the latter's ability to extract complex structured information from natural language.
+A recent E2E method~\cite{sedlacek25_interspeech}---which we take as a baseline in this work---tackles the data scarcity problem by using a connector module to link a pretrained speech encoder and a pretrained large language model (LLM) combining the former's robust speech modeling ability with the latter's ability to extract complex structured information from natural language.
 The connector is then trained along with low-rank adapter (LoRA)~\cite{hu2022lora} layers to directly predict the dialogue states encoded as a JSON string from the speech input into the encoder.
 While this approach proved successful, considerably outperforming previous state-of-the-art DST systems on the multi-domain SpokenWOZ~\cite{si2023spokenwoz}, it struggles to generalize to domains (specifically, slot values corresponding to names of places, restaurants, etc.) other than those on which it was trained.